U+21D3

 The downwards double arrow has the Unicode code point U+21D3.
 In HTML you can write it as ⇓ or ⇓, or with the named entity ⇓.

-Does the downwards double arrow symbol work everywhere?
+Can I use the downwards double arrow symbol in HTML and CSS?

 Related symbols